Janice Lincoln: Fictional character biography

 Janice Lincoln is the daughter of the supervillain Tombstone.
 Her mother was an ex-girlfriend of Tombstone during his early days in organized crime.
 Janice grew up with her father showing up sporadically, usually to help out with bills and schooling.
 Janice idolized her father and his criminal activities, however, she was forbidden to take part in them.

-After building a successful career as a defense attorney, she was appointed to defend Baron Zemo, at which point she volunteered to work for him as the new Beetle.
-Janice's armor is also revealed to have been built by the Fixer.
-Helmut Zemo and the Fixer provided Janice with the Beetle armor and a nano-virus as part of their plan to destroy the new Captain America.
-She emerges from the rubble of an explosion she causes to confront Captain America (Bucky) and Black Widow.
+After building a successful career as a defense attorney, Janice is appointed to defend Helmut Zemo, at which point she volunteered to work for him as the new Beetle.
+Janice's armor was also revealed to have been built by the Fixer.
+Zemo and Fixer provided Janice with the Beetle armor and a nano-virus as part of their plan to destroy Captain America (Bucky Barnes).
+She emerges from the rubble of an explosion she causes to confront Captain America and Black Widow.
 The new Beetle fights Bucky and Black Widow in a short battle and is defeated.
 Bucky unmasks her, and realizes she is culpable in using the nano-virus on him.
 She is imprisoned in The Raft, where she reveals that she knows Captain America and Bucky are one and the same.
-While Janice resists Bucky and the Widow's attempts to interrogate her for the identity of her employer, the Fixer asks Zemo whether they should punish her for her failure.
+While Janice resists Bucky and the Widow's attempts to interrogate her for the identity of her employer, Fixer asks Zemo whether they should punish her for her failure.
 Zemo is merciful, saying that she knows no information that would hurt them.
-Janice is left to her own devices, and the heroes still manage to piece together Zemo's identity.
-However, Zemo still exposes Captain America's true identity to the general public.
+Janice is left to her own devices, and the heroes deduce Zemo's identity.
+However, Zemo still exposes Captain America's identity to the public.

 As part of the Marvel NOW! event, she is now a member of Boomerang's Sinister Six.
 After being defeated by Superior Spider-Man (Otto Octavius's mind in Peter Parker's body), Boomerang is secretly contracted by the Chameleon to recover the head of former Maggia leader Silvermane from the Owl.
 To this end, Boomerang deceives the team into agreeing to help him.
 However, after the original Beetle, the reformed Abe Jenkins, is assigned to be Boomerang's parole officer, the team vote him out and Janice as their new team leader.
 Speed Demon's vote is motivated by his unrequited attraction for her.
 The others note that the Beetle becomes more despotic as team leader, but attribute this as a reaction to the pressure to succeed and avoid incarceration.
 Boomerang secretly notifies Power Man and Iron Fist of the Sinister Six's whereabouts.
 Janice and her associates are arrested, but Boomerang frees them in transit to jail and decides to reclaim his leadership role.
-In this appearance, her first name is revealed to be Janice.